Night photography is not as difficult as many casual photographers might imagine. So in this tutorial we will talk

 Use a Tripod: You will need to use a tripod when you are taking pictures at night.
 That applies whether you are

-using a Digital SLR camera or a Digital Compact camera.
-A tripod is needed because you will be using somewhat
+using a Digital SLR camera or a Compact Digital camera.
+A tripod is needed because you will be using longer

 When the camera shutter will be open for longer than 1/30th of a second even the slightest bit of camera